Examine the individual, not the label

 Some people despise her for what she formerly believed.

-Some people don’t believe her.
+Some people don’t believe she has changed.

-One tweet I received said:
+One tweet I received years ago read:

 #ashleyvanderbilt and her likes need to deal with the gap in their soul that they have managed throughout their developmental years to fill with indifference - so #QAnons came knocking and because they looked like them - They’ve opened the doors and served them a buffet.